yardensepton/smooth-stepper/README.md

         // Handle finish button click
     });
 ```
-4. Change the stepper as you wish - Add icon list, change tabs colors when selected and unselected
+4. Change the stepper as you wish - complete example:
-   Complete example:
+* You can find the complete example in the app folder of this repository.
 ```
 package com.example.myapplication;